Open Skies Treaty

 The Open Skies Treaty is part of the OSCE's arms control system.

 The 34 signatories conduct unarmed aerial surveillance and photography in each others' air spaces.
-The Open Skies Treaty is actively implemented and it is in fact one of the most successful arms control agreements.
 The aerial surveillance flights help member states to keep up-to-date on each others' military developments.